Best 3D Printers Under £500 UK 2026

 There has never been a better time to get into 3D printing.
 What was once the preserve of engineers and enthusiasts with deep pockets has become an accessible, rewarding hobby for anyone willing to learn.
 Printers that would have cost well over £1,000 just a few years ago now sit comfortably below the £500 mark — and they are faster, quieter, and more reliable than their predecessors ever were.

-In this roundup, we compare ten of the best 3D printers you can buy for under £500 in the UK right now.
-We have included options for complete beginners, experienced makers, and everyone in between — with a mix of budget, mid-range, and premium picks to suit every wallet.
+In this roundup, we compare eleven of the best 3D printers you can buy for under £500 in the UK right now — and we have checked that every single one is in stock as we publish.
+We have included options for complete beginners, experienced makers, and everyone in between, with a mix of budget, mid-range, and premium picks to suit every wallet.
 If you are also exploring other tech hobbies, you might enjoy our guide to the best camera drones for adults.

 Quick Comparison Table